22taran/startup_tycoon/README.md

 # Startup Tycoon - The Investor Game

 A modern, game-like evaluation system for team projects where students pitch their ideas and act as investors.
-Built with Next.js 14, TypeScript, and Excel as the database backend.
+Built with Next.js 15, TypeScript, and Supabase as the database backend.

 ## 🎮 Game Overview